 Accountability of historic abuse of children in care will be upheld, including access to justice, effective remedies and reparation.

 The InterAction Review Group includes representation from survivors, survivor support organisations, service providers, the Commission, the Scottish Government and CELCIS.

-The first InterAction was held on 28 February 2013.
-Read the outcomes of the first InterAction.
+- The first InterAction was held on 28 February 2013.
+Read a summary.

-The second InterAction was held on 20 June 2013.
-Read the outcomes of the second InterAction.
+- The second InterAction was held on 20 June 2013.
+Read a summary

 Human Rights Framework

 The InterAction process is based on a Human Rights Framework for Justice and Remedies for Historic Child Abuse.
 This was published by the Commission in 2010.
 An easy read version is also available.
 Prof Alan Miller (Chair of the Commission 2009-15) has also given a talk about the accountability forum.